-Get A Medical Marijuana Card in Oklahoma – [2019 Handbook]
+How To Get A Medical Marijuana Card In Oklahoma

 Congratulations Oklahoma! – Oklahoma State Question 788, the Medical Marijuana Legalization Initiative passed by a margin 57% in favor to 43% opposed on June 26th 2018.